ImaginaryNeon/Mannlatro/README.md

-Adds Mannpower-themed blinds and consumables.
-Work in progress
+Adds Mannpower-themed blinds and consumables, plus some other items to go alongside them.

-Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), which I hope I grabbed the right link for.
+Requires Steammodded.

 Contains:
 - 12 Boss Blinds